 After learning more about each attribution model, hopefully, you’ll be a step closer to choosing the best one when it comes to measuring your marketing.

 Types of Marketing Attribution Models

-To explain the most common marketing attribution models, it helps to refer to a sample buyer’s journey.
+To explain the most common marketing attribution models, it helps to refer to a sample of a buyer’s journey.

 First Click Attribution

 In the first click attribution model, all of the revenue generated from the sale is attributed to the very first campaign the customer interacted with.

 Last Click Attribution

-In the last click attribution model, all of the revenue is attributed to the very last campaign the customer interacted with before making the purchase.
+In the last click attribution model, all of the revenue is attributed to the very last channel the customer interacted with before making the purchase.

 Time Decay Attribution